-"I certify under penalty of law that this document and all attachments were prepared or supervision in accordance with a system designed to assure that qualified person evaluate the information submitted.
-Based on my inquiry of the person or persons were or those persons directly responsible for gathering the information, the information best of my knowledge and belief, true, accurate, and complete.
-I am aware that there for submitting false information, including the possibility of fine and imprisviolations." nel properly gather and who manage the system, on submitted is, to the are significant penalties Qualified Professional Signature Date Qualified Professional Printed Name Date MS4 Operator or Designee Signature (in accordance with 327 IAC 15-4-3(g)) Date
+"I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
+Based on my inquiry of the person or persons who manage the system, or those persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
+I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations."

+Qualified Professional Signature Date

+Qualified Professional Printed Name Date

+MS4 Operator or Designee Signature (in accordance with 327 IAC 15-4-3(g)) Date